goat-io/goatpress/README.md

 ## Create your own site

-Clone this project and execute the following command in your terminal
+Clone this project, create an env file and execute the following command in your terminal

 ```bash
   make start